Welcome to the Whitgiftian Association

 If you are not yet a member, JOIN US NOW!
 New members are most welcome.

 Whitgift is an independent day and boarding school for boys founded by John Whitgift, Archbishop of Canterbury, in 1596.
-It is owned by the Whitgift Foundation, an educational charity, in company with two other Croydon schools, Trinity School of John Whitgift (mixed) and The Old Palace School of John Whitgift (girls).
+It is owned by the Whitgift Foundation, an educational charity, in company with two other Croydon schools, Trinity School of John Whitgift (boys with co-educational Sixth Form) and The Old Palace School of John Whitgift (girls).

 The objects of the Association are: